JyotinderSingh/Multithreading/README.md

  **Optimizing for Latency**
  - [Image Processing](./src/com/jyotindersingh/ImageProcessing.java) - We run an image recolouring algorithm over an image in both a sequential and a multithreaded scenario and demostrate the performace gains achieved with the help of more threads.

+ **Optimizing for Throughput**

+ Thread Pooling: Creating the threads once and reusing them for future tasks, instead of recreating the threads each and every time from scratch.
+ - [HTTP Server](./src/com/jyotindersingh/ThroughputHttpServer.java) - We run a CPU heavy task on a thread pool inside a server and look at the throughput gains as we increase the number of worker threads in the thread pool.